 Medically reviewed by Neka Miller, PhD on February 15, 2021.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

 It’s possible to become deficient in vitamin D—if, for example, you aren’t getting enough exposure to sunlight.
-When that happens, one or more symptoms could start affecting you.
+When that happens, one or more vitamin D deficiency symptoms could start affecting you.
 So what are the signs of vitamin D deficiency to be aware of?

-That’s what we’re covering here—so read on to learn more about vitamin D deficiency signs and symptoms, how vitamin D deficiency happens, and more.
+That’s what we’re covering here—so read on to learn more about the signs of low vitamin D, how vitamin D deficiency happens, and more.

 Wondering if your vitamin D levels might be too low?
 Easily check your vitamin D status with the Everlywell at-home vitamin D deficiency test.